-The relative performances of preconditioned KSP methods may depend on problem sizes.
-To assess the scalability of different methods, we consider the matrices 2, 3 and 4 from FEM 3D, whose numbers of unknowns grow approximately by a factor of 8 between each adjacent pair.
-Figure~\ref{fig:Scalability} shows the timing results of the four Krylov subspace methods with Gauss-Seidel, ILU, ML, and Hypre preconditioners.
-The $x$ axis corresponds to the number of unknowns, and the $y$ axis corresponds to the runtimes, both in logarithmic scale.
+The relative performance of preconditioned KSP methods may depend on problem sizes, because different methods may scale differently with respect to the problem sizes.
+To assess the asymptotic complexity of the methods, we consider matrices E3CDa1-3, whose numbers of unknowns grow approximately by a factor of 8 between each adjacent pair.
+Figure~\ref{fig:Scalability} shows the timing results of the four Krylov subspace methods with Gauss-Seidel, ILU0, and BoomerAMG.
+The $x$-axis corresponds to the number of unknowns, and the $y$-axis corresponds to the runtimes, both in logarithmic scale.
 For a perfectly scalable method, the slope should be 1.
-We observe that with either ML or Hypre, the slope for the four KSP methods were all nearly 1, where ML has a slightly smaller slope.
-The slopes for Gauss-Seidel and ILU are greater than 1, so the numbers of iterations would grow as the problem size grows.
-Therefore, the performance advantage of multigrid preconditioners would become even larger as the problem size increases.
+We observe that with AMG, the slopes for the four KSP methods are all close to 1.
+The slopes for Gauss-Seidel and ILU0 were greater than 1, so the numbers of iterations would grow as the problem size increases.
+Therefore, the advantage of multigrid preconditioners is more significant for larger systems.